nodecg/docs/docs/classes/replicant.md

 `Replicant(name, *namespace, *opts)`

-Replicants are objcts which monitor changes to a variable's value.
+Replicants are objects which monitor changes to a variable's value.
 The changes are replicated across all extensions, graphics, and dashboard panels.
 When a Replicant changes in one of those places it is quickly updated in the rest, and a change event is emitted allowing bundles to react to the changes in the data.

 If a Replicant with a given name in a given bundle namespace has already been declared, the Replicant will automatically be assigned the existing value.